nplatte/Senior-Project/README.md

 ### login
 This app handles the login screen and uses Djangos implementation of user authentication.
 It is built to be easily ported between projects with minimal imports from outside.

+# API Guide

+The REST API is implemented using Django REST Framework. and can be used to pull course information.
+The goal is to eventually be abe to pull assignment information, submit assignments, view grades and more.
+The student portal will use this API to collect data, and display it.
+The seperation from the database allows for a more secure and controlled experience.

+## Course API

+This is written to be used by students, so use will be from their perspective, teachers should be able to do similar functions.
+Such as viewing courses a student is in.

+### View All Courses

+A student should be able to view all of the courses they are in for the current year.
+A teacher should also be able to view what courses a student is enrolled in.
+However another student should not be able to see what courses a different student is in.
+The returned information would be a list of courses the student is in, including the id, title, term, code and instructor.
+This would be a GET request that uses the student id and the year.

+### View Course

+A student/instructor should be able to view a course by id and see course title, term, instructor, code, and any assignments that are due should have a title, due date, and id sent.
+This would be a GET request that uses the course id.

+### Edit Course

+The only people who should be able to edit a course are the course instructors.
+This includes changing the title, code, term, instructor.
+This would be a PATCH request as it would only partially modify a resourse.

+### Create Course